Skip to content

 They can generally be broken down into three broader product categories focused on growth, yield and protection.
 Within these categories, advisors can select specific offerings from issuing banks that target their desired market exposure, downside protection, upside potential and time to maturity.
 Alternatively, advisors can instead seek to work with issuing banks to customize and tailor a structured note to help meet their client’s specific investment objectives, address their risk-reward profile and express their market views.
 Structured notes can be at the core of defined outcome investing, potentially enabling the advisor to play offense and defense in the markets.

-Structured investments in portfolios
+Structured Investments in Portfolios

 As some advisors look beyond the traditional 60/40 portfolio, they may consider implementing structured notes as a differentiator in their practice to attract new clients and gain more wallet share with their existing clients.